authorjapps/zerocode-tdd-docs/README.md

 ## License

-This project is licensed under the MIT License.
+This Documentation project is licensed under the MIT License.